ryanshepps/website/content/coop_work_reports/valueconnect.md

 Before this work term, I would have said that I’m in coop to get a head start on industry experience before I graduate.
 After completing my first work term, **I’m in coop because of the information that I learn about the industry before I graduate**.
 The type of information that you can only obtain by working in the industry and keeping an open eye.
 I would not have learned how crucial it is to seize opportunities or how to provide value to your team without experience.
 That’s the most important part of my work term, and of coop in general.

 I’m excited to take what I’ve learned during my work term to my academics.
-I already realize how many opportunities I have to grow, it’s just a matter of acting on them.
-Nonetheless, I can’t wait for my next work term, I’m eager to improve more than I have in my previous work term.
+I already realize how many opportunities I have to grow.
+I can’t wait to improve more in my next work term.

 # Acknowledgements